vjovanov/actormig/actor-migration.md

 Written and implemented by: Vojin Jovanovic and Philipp Haller

-Report bugs at [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
+Report bugs at the [Scala Bugtracker](https://issues.scala-lang.org/ "Scala issue reporting tool").
 During the RC release phase bugs will be fixed within several working days thus that would be the best time to try the migration on your application.